Go-MinSeong/SF-AdaCoF/README.md

 pip install cupy-cuda113
 ```

-The rest modules that you have install are looked at **environment.yml**.
+The rest modules that you have to install are looked at **environment.yml**.

 ### Inference
 If you want to excute the process, follow this code.
 And you have to amend the condfig.yaml